 Other Northwest Florida water sports include snorkeling and diving.
 Offshore reefs and wrecks are home to an amazing array of marine life and inland springs offer unparalleled cave explorations for the experienced diver.
 Wrecks such as the 911-foot USS Oriskany aircraft carrier and the 431-ft British tanker EMPIRE MICA, sunk by a German U-boat in 1942, attract divers from all over the world.

 Boating at Baytowne, Sandestin

-Boating is an essential way of getting around for many folks in the region and you’ll see a wide range of models, from pretty little sailboats, to live-aboard yachts.
+The region has a rich maritime history and boating is an essential way of getting around for many folks.
+You’ll see a wide range of models, from pretty little sailboats, to live-aboard yachts.
 In fact, if it's sailing that strikes your fancy, we have a whole section devoted to this ancient way of getting around on the water.
 Click here for our sailing and sailboat cruising pages.

 Fishing boats are everywhere, both private and charter.
 Destin is home to the state’s largest charter fishing fleet, and the docks in Panama City Beach, Pensacola, Port St. Joe, and Carrabelle offer even more charter fishing options for half day and full day deep sea fishing.

 Dolphin cruises, pirate cruises, dinner cruises, the list is endless for just sitting back and enjoying the ride.
 You can also hire small power boats, kayaks and canoes and chart your own course with dozens of marinas to serve your needs.